Simone-Dr/SolarSystem/README.md

 # SolarSystem

-This is a two-dimensional simulation of our solar system to scale, written in Javascript while using the p5 library for the plotting.  simone-dr.github.io/solarsystem/
+[This](simone-dr.github.io/solarsystem/) is a two-dimensional simulation of our solar system to scale, written in Javascript while using the p5 library for the plotting.

 ## Contents
 * real-time planetary movement at the current date or a manually set date